Adrian Peterson: 2009 season

-Prior to the start of the 2009 season, analysts of both the NFL Network and ESPN unanimously named Peterson the best running back in the NFL today.
+Prior to the start of the 2009 season, analysts on ESPN and Scout.com considered Peterson as one of the league's top running backs.
 However, the arrival of quarterback Brett Favre, one of the greatest quarterbacks in NFL history, coming out of retirement brought both expectation and speculation about Peterson's new role in the offense.
 Head coach Brad Childress, however, stated that he wanted to continue leaning on Peterson, giving him a large number of carries.
 Favre worked well into the offense through the first half of the season, re-establishing Peterson's ability with a passing attack.
 Peterson had 917 rushing yards through Week 10, while the Vikings had a record of 8–1.

 Peterson opened the season by rushing for 180 yards on 25 carries and three touchdowns against the Cleveland Browns, setting a new Vikings franchise record for rushing in the season opener.
 He again broke the hundred-yard barrier in Week 6 against the Baltimore Ravens, with 143 yards and 22 carries.
 His next 100-yard effort came against the Detroit Lions, with 133 yards on 18 carries, and he was named the FedEx Ground Player of the Week.
 Overall, he finished the season with 1,383 rushing yards and a league-high 18 rushing touchdowns to go along with a career-high 43 receptions for 436 receiving yards.

 In the playoffs, Peterson had 63 rushing yards and a 19-yard reception as Minnesota defeated the Dallas Cowboys by a score of 34–3 in the Divisional Round.
 However, they lost to the eventual Super Bowl XLIV champion New Orleans Saints in the NFC Championship in overtime by a score of 31–28.
 Peterson rushed for 122 yards and three touchdowns in the loss.
 Peterson was voted to his third consecutive Pro Bowl on December 29.
 He was the starting running back for the NFC team.
 For the second consecutive season, he was named as a first-team All-Pro.